Export Manager: an increasingly Complex Profession that requires New Training Methods

 - Development factors: Doing Business Index

-- National accounting indicators: gross domestic product current prices
+- National accounting indicators: gross domestic product at current prices

 - Forecasting scenario: GDP forecasts (International Monetary Fund)